Narelda Jacobs

 Narelda Jacobs OAM is an Australian journalist, newsreader, and television presenter.
 Her career with Network 10 began in Perth, Western Australia, in 2000.
-In January 2020, she moved to Sydney to co-host Studio 10, and also and present 10 News Perth.
-As of 2024, Jacobs presents the national news bulletin 10 News: Lunchtime, as well as 10 News: Afternoons.
+In January 2020, she moved to Sydney to co-host Studio 10, and also to present 10 News Perth.
+As of 2024, Jacobs presented the national news bulletin 10 News: Lunchtime, as well as 10 News: Afternoons and in April 2026 returned to Perth to present the 10 News Weekends.
 She also works with NITV, as a co-host of the weekly program The Point, as well as appearing on various ABC Television.
 She has also had roles in drama series.

-She is an Aboriginal, and lesbian, newsreader in Western Australia.

 Early life and education

 Narelda Jacobs, of Whadjuk Noongar heritage, was raised in Perth.
 Her father, Cedric Jacobs, was a Uniting Church minister and Indigenous rights campaigner, who was a member of the Stolen Generations.
 Her father was the founder of the conservative One Australia Movement and stood for parliament on several occasions.
-Her white mother, Margaret, was also involved in the ministry.
+Her White mother, Margaret, was also involved in the ministry.

 Jacobs has said that she was raised in a fundamentalist Christian household, and attended born-again churches until her late teens.
 The family had a large shed which would accommodate visiting missionaries.
 Jacobs, aged around 12, was "told we have to save souls, we have to save people.
 And so I would be paired with some of them.... to save souls by knocking on doors".
-She was frightened of going to hell, and even more so of allowing others go to hell.
+She was frightened of going to hell, and even more so of allowing others to go to hell.

 Jacobs was the youngest of five daughters.
 Her mother was born in Belfast and of Irish and English descent, while her father was a Whadjuk Noongar man and a member of the Stolen Generation.
 He was active in Aboriginal politics, and journalists would often be at their house or talking with him on the phone.
-He was part of the National Aboriginal Conference delegation that to the United Nations in Geneva in 1981.
+He was part of the National Aboriginal Conference delegation to the United Nations in Geneva in 1981.

 Jacobs and her parents were always interested in what was making the news.
 Jacobs says she decided in Year 7 that she wanted to pursue a career in journalism.
-She attended Hampton Senior High School.
+She attended Hampton Senior High School in Morley, Western Australia.

-After finishing high school, Jacobs applied to the Western Australian Academy of Performing Arts (WAAPA) but was not accepted.
+After finishing high school, Jacobs applied to the Western Australian Academy of Performing Arts (WAAPA), but was not accepted.
 She got her first job working at the front desk of the National Native Title Tribunal (NNTT) and soon moved to their media department.
 Shortly afterwards, at 18, Jacobs became pregnant to her boyfriend of two years.
 She got married due to "family pressure and her religious upbringing" but six months after the birth of her daughter, the marriage ended.

 With the support of her family, Jacobs returned to work at the NNTT.
 After working for the NNTT for five years, Jacobs reapplied for WAAPA at the encouragement of her boss.
 She was successful and began a degree in broadcast journalism at WAAPA.